arjunkhara/Business-of-Games-Repo/README.md

 • key success indicators<br/>

 <h3>Maslow's Hierarchy Management Considerations</h3>
-• turn Maslow’s hierarchy upside down for game interaction
+• turn Maslow’s hierarchy upside down for game interaction<br/>
-• USP - what is my unfair advantage? (e.g. theme park rollercoaster game: 1st person ride the ride technology
+• USP - what is my unfair advantage? (e.g. theme park rollercoaster game: 1st person ride the ride technology<br/>
-• designing for the masses is an individualistic exercise because you have to create quality, which can never happen with design democracy.
+• designing for the masses is an individualistic exercise because you have to create quality, which can never happen with design democracy.<br/>

 <h3>Real vs Realistic</h3>
 The most likely risk in a game is that people may not want to play it because the game is derivative, others already have a better alternative etc. Think about the real risks of building a computer game.
 Is a USP actually good enough to be a USB?
 Consider the mitigation for the risk.
 If my product does not entertain it does not fulfil its purpose.